FRCS Mock-Exam Course

 8. Short Cases – Lower Limb

 Each participant is given an outcome (clear pass, clear fail or borderline) at the end of their question.
-The outcome grade is based on:
+The outcome grade in the FRCS exam is based on:

 - Methodical approach to your answer.